Gran Sabana: Savanna Region (Venezuela)

-The average temperature is around 20 °C (68 °F) but at night it can drop to 13 °C (55 °F) and in some of the more elevated sites, depending on the weather, may fall a bit more.
+The average temperature is around 20 °C (68 °F), but at night it can drop to 13 °C (55 °F) and in some of the more elevated sites, depending on the weather, it may fall a bit more.

-The location offers one of the most unusual landscapes in the world with rivers, waterfalls and gorges, deep and vast valleys, impenetrable jungles and savanna that host large numbers and varieties of plant species.
-It hosts a diverse fauna as well as the isolated tabletop mesas locally known as tepuis.
+La Gran Sabana offers one of the most unusual landscapes in the world with rivers, waterfalls and gorges, deep and vast valleys, impenetrable jungles and savanna that host large numbers and varieties of plant species.
+In addition, it hosts diverse fauna and isolated tabletop mesas locally known as tepuis.

-This region was subjected to several periods of uplift and subsidence and were subjected to variable erosion.
-The large remaining isolated sandstone beds are called "tepuis" in the language of the indigenous inhabitants of the region.
+This region was subjected to several periods of uplift and subsidence, and variable erosion.
+As a result, the large remaining isolated sandstone beds are called "tepuis" in the language of the region's indigenous inhabitants.

-The formation of rocky and sandy soils support a savanna vegetation on the higher elevations with dense jungle vegetation occurs in depressions and dense forests along the rivers.
+The formation of rocky and sandy soils supports savanna vegetation on the higher elevations, with dense jungle vegetation occurring in depressions and dense forests along the rivers.

-In the Gran Sabana there are randomly distributed ancient massifs, eroded in tabular form, known as tepuis.
-These are examples of inverted relief which form a kind of typical plateau of the Guiana highlands.
+In the Gran Sabana, ancient massifs are randomly distributed and eroded in tabular form, known as tepuis.
+These are examples of inverted reliefs forming a typical plateau of the Guiana highlands.